Catherine Marshall (suffragist): Early life and education

 Marshall was born on 29 April 1880, in Harrow on the Hill.

 Her father, Francis Marshall, taught mathematics at Harrow School and her mother Caroline had also been a teacher.

 She was educated privately and then at St Leonards School in Scotland for three years.

 Marshall inherited her interest in the Liberal Party although she would later become disillusioned that their values of equality did not include women.
 She joined the London Society for Women's Suffrage but she did not get involved.
-By 1908 her father had retired and they moved to the Lake District where Marshall and her mother joined the National Union of Women's Suffrage Societies (NUWSS) and created the Keswick branch.
+By 1908 her father had retired and they moved to the Lake District.
+Marshall's Uncle, the sociologist, T. H. Marshall, was interviewed by the historian, Brian Harrison, about Marshall in July 1978, and recalled the family home in Keswick with her parents and brother, Hal.
+Marshall and her mother joined the National Union of Women's Suffrage Societies (NUWSS) and created the Keswick branch.
 Marshall was demonstrating what became best practice by establishing a stall in Keswick market to sell suffrage literature and raise awareness.
 In 1911, she joined the core group at the heart of the NUWSS working with Kathleen Courtney who had been elected honorary secretary.
 Catherine led the press department and represented the group at a meeting in Stockholm.
 When Edith Palliser was ill she took over as parliamentary secretary skilfully inspiring local groups to lobby their M.P.s whilst she applied direct pressure to key figures.
 Palliser resigned and Marshall took on her role.
 The NUWSS was effectively led by Courtney and Marshall.
 Marshall was involved with senior Liberal party politicians who claimed to support women's suffrage but in effect did little.
 In August 1913, she returned to Keswick and stayed until the following February.